yasirbhutta/yasirbhutta.github.io/ms-excel/docs/basics.md

 ### Hide or unhide sheets

-- To hide or unhide a sheet, tap the three dots icon at the bottom of the screen and choose Hide or Unhide.
-Then select the sheets you want to hide or unhide1
+1. To view your sheets, tap the bottom left button on the toolbar.
+2. Then select the sheet you want to hide and tap on sheet tab again to open a context menu.
+3. A context menu will appear with the option to hide or unhide a sheet.
+4. Tap **Hide**, to hide the sheet.

 ### Change sheet tab color

+1. To view your sheets, tap the bottom left button on the toolbar.
+2. Then select the sheet you want to change sheet tab color and tap on sheet tab again to open a context menu.
+3. Tap **Color**, to change the sheet tab color.

 ### Duplicate sheet

-To duplicate a sheet in Excel mobile app, you can follow these steps1:
+To duplicate a sheet in Excel mobile app, you can follow these steps:

-- To view your sheets, tap the bottom left button on the toolbar.
+1. To view your sheets, tap the bottom left button on the toolbar.
-- A context menu will appear with the option to Duplicate or Delete.
+2. A context menu will appear with the option to Duplicate.
-- Tap Duplicate to create a copy of the sheet.
+3. Tap **Duplicate** to create a copy of the sheet.
-- To rename the sheet, double-tap on the tab and enter a new name.

 ### Move sheet